Academics Table of Contents

 WE REJECT the assertions that any reading is worthwhile, regardless of content, and that all reading must be rigorous and challenging.

-K-8th curriculum: The purpose of the Mount Hope Lutheran School Library is to support the school curriculum.
+K-8th curriculum: The purpose of the Zion Lutheran School Library is to support the school curriculum.
 Weekly library time teaches basic library skills, but more importantly encourages students to read literature which will enrich their understanding of truth, beauty, and goodness.